codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Descendants-and-children-c78b.md

 ## Children vs Descendants
 There is a dinstinction to me made about descendants.
-There is a special kind of descendants which is called *child* or *children*.
+There is a special kind of descendant which is called *child* or *children*.

 |||definition
 A direct descendant is a child.